Environmental Illness - Toxic Chemicals in Our Environment

 particles block light transmission and reduce visibility in urban areas.

-gases are formed when fuels containing sulfur are burned.
+- Sulfur dioxide.
+This gas is formed when fuels containing sulfur are burned.
 Examples are when coal and

 oil burn, when gasoline is extracted from oil, or when metals are